Letterpress printing: Printing

 The working of the printing process depends on the type of press used, as well as any of its associated technologies (which varied by time period).

 Hand presses generally required two people to operate them: one to ink the type, the other to work the press.
 Later mechanized jobbing presses require a single operator to feed and remove the paper, as the inking and pressing are done automatically.

 The completed sheets are then taken to dry and for finishing, depending on the variety of printed matter being produced.
 With newspapers, they are taken to a folding machine.
 Sheets for books are sent for bookbinding.

-You can distinguish traditional letterpress from a digital printer by its debossed lettering or imagery.
+The output of traditional letterpress printing can be distinguished from that of a digital printer by its debossed lettering or imagery.
 A traditional letterpress printer made a heavy impression into the stock and producing any indentation at all into the paper would have resulted in the print run being rejected.
 Part of the skill of operating a traditional letterpress printer was to adjust the machine pressures just right so that the type just kissed the paper, transferring the minimum amount of ink to create the crispest print with no indentation.
 This was very important as when the print exited the machine and was stacked having too much wet ink and an indentation would have increased the risk of set-off (ink passing from the front of one sheet onto the back of the next sheet on the stack).

-Photopolymer Plates
+Photopolymer plates

 The letterpress printing process remained virtually unchanged until the 1950s when it was replaced with the more efficient and commercially viable offset printing process.
 The labor-intensive nature of the typesetting and need to store vast amounts of lead or wooden type resulted in the letterpress printing process falling out of favour.

 In the 1980s dedicated letterpress practitioners revived the old craft by embracing a new manufacturing method which allowed them to create raised surface printing plates from a negative and a photopolymer plate.

 Photopolymer plates are light sensitive.
 On one side the surface is cured when it is exposed to ultraviolet light and the other side is a metal or plastic backing that can be mounted on a base.
 The relief printing surface is created by placing a negative of the piece to be printed on the photosensitive side of the plate; the light passing through the clear regions of the negative causes the photopolymer to harden.
 The unexposed areas remain soft and can be washed away with water.

 With these new printing plates, designers were no longer inhibited by the limitations of handset wooden or lead type.
 New design possibilities emerged and the letterpress printing process experienced a revival.
 Today it is in high demand for wedding stationery however there are limitations to what can be printed and designers must adhere to some design for letterpress principles.